Dance cross-training

 I felt like I’d done something wrong.
 As I waited, I hoped she hadn’t noticed me at the window.

-When Petra answered the door, she greeted me warmly and said she’d be right down.
+She greeted me warmly, apologized for being late, and said she’d be right down.
 I rejoined our group.
-A couple minutes later, she came down and went straight to a group of MRC girls.
+She came down a minute later and went straight to a group of MRC girls.

 Joe raised his hand to give a fist bump.
 “Good job, bro.
 I’m giving you a gold star.”